Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

  You will see this message [ScreenShot7](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot7.png)  to link a cultivar.
 In this case "Summerdel".

  Message: "Your field is empty.
 Please, add the correct name to link a Cultivar/s.
-See summerdel".
+See Summerdel".
  It means that you need to link with a right cultivar.

  ### The next images will shows how to link a cultivar.